Development & Squads

 Both male and female gymnasts are selected from our Gym for all groups to join our development groups.
 These gymnasts train 2hrs a week.
 In this group the gymnasts have their first taste of conditioning while still improving their basic gymnastic skills.
 They are constantly assessed and gymnasts who are old enough to compete are offered a place in one of our squad groups.

-County Squad members are both male and female gymnasts who train between two – six hours a week.
+Quad Squad members are both male and female gymnasts who train between 4-9 hours a week.
 Our structure comes under the General Gymnastics banner of British gymnastics.
-However, we still train/compete on the main gymnastic apparatus (For girls – Uneven Bars / Beam / Floor / Vault; for boys – Parallel Bars / High Bar / Floor / Vault.
-They compete a least twice a year at the Bucks county competition against gymnasts from all over the Buckinghamshire County.
-After the competitions the gymnasts are presented with their county colour rosettes.
+However, we still train/compete on the main gymnastic apparatus (For girls – Uneven Bars / Beam / Floor / Vault; for boys – Parallel Bars / High Bar / Floor / Vault) They compete a least twice a year, in competitions across the country.